Bhaderwah: Tourism

 Bhaderwah is an emerging tourist destination.
 Local administration is working to set Bhaderwah on the world tourism spot.
 The administration is emphasising on creating Shopping Malls, luxury hotels, gaming facilities, food courts, and other amenities to attract international and domestic tourists along with promotion of religious and historical destinations.
 The Vibrant Bhaderwah Festival, a 5-day program, including performances by Singers, fireworks, cultural performances, Film Screenings and many more.
 The festival is organised in collaboration by Directorate of Tourism Jammu, the District Administration Doda, the Academy of Art, Culture and Language, and the Bhaderwah Development Authority (BDA).
 The last festival was organised from 27 December 2023 to 31 December 2023.
 It concluded on New Year 2024.
 It was attended by more than one lakh people.
 Bhaderwah is also emerging as a destination for Wedding tourism and MICE tourism.

 Bhaderwah can be reached from Udhampur Batote, with 55 km Udhampur-Batote via NH-1A, Batote to Pul Doda 50 km section by NH-1B, and then Pul Doda to Bhaderwah 30 km section.

-Adventure

-Bhaderwah has exciting activities for adventure enthusiasts.
-Khani Top and Thuba are ideal for paragliding offering exhilarating descents into the Bhaderwah valley.
-The mountains overlooking the valley offer abundant camping and trekking opportunities.
-Jantroon Top in Chiralla, Subar Dhar, Hanga Noori to Seoj, Khellani to Seoj, Hanga- Devchatar- Chilli- Khellani.
-Chinta, Thanala and Padri meadows have wonderful slopes for snowboarding and skiing.